simonra/config/.xkb/README.md

-#XKB mapping to altgr-keys
+#XKB mapping to AltGr-keys

-My usecase was that I wanted to map a special set of keys to certain key combinations using altGr (right alt) on the us keyboard layout.
+My usecase was that I wanted to map a special set of keys to certain key combinations using AltGr (right alt) on the us keyboard layout.
 The way I did it was that I took a dump of the international us layout, edited it, and set it as the keyboard.
 Step by step: